MattyLake/Final-Year-Project/README.md

 If you're using a new dataset, the data must be cleaned before being put in the repo.
 I use a Python script to achieve this, which can be found at ./App/data/restructure-json.py.
+I have added the original data to the repository to use to test the script.
+This data is from the ECDC (European Centre for Disease Prevention and Control) and can be found [here](https://www.ecdc.europa.eu/en/covid-19/data).
 You need to map the data in your JSON file to the data format I use.
 More information can be found in the Python file.
+To run the Python script, follow:

+1. Navigate to directory
+`cd App/data`
+2. Run the Script
+`python restructure-json.py`
+3. A successful run should print `Data successfully transformed and saved to 'pandemicData.json'`
+4. This data is now ready to be used in the application.

 ## Running in the node.js Runtime